SharePoint/sp-dev-docs/docs/sp-add-ins/set-custom-permissions-on-a-list-by-using-the-rest-interface.md

 - A SharePoint development environment (app isolation required for on-premises scenarios)

-- Visual Studio 2012 or Visual Studio 2013 with Office Developer Tools for Visual Studio 2012, or
+- Visual Studio 2012 or Visual Studio 2013 with Office Developer Tools for Visual Studio 2012, or newer

-Napa (SharePoint Online only)

 You'll also need to set  **Full Control** add-in permissions at the **Web** scope.
 Only users who have sufficient permissions to change list permissions (such as site owners) can run this add-in.